Cheers! Today I am DEBT FREE.

 How I increased my income to pay off the debt

 1) I learned new skills

 When I first graduated from college, I had no technical skills.
 My liberal arts degree taught me to think, to write and to communicate (all things I am grateful for) but I didn’t learn any concrete, technical skills.

 That changed when I started creating versus following and teaching myself new skills in that process.
 Through starting my own travel website, I learned search engine optimization, creating a social media community, a bit of html/css, and WordPress.
 I was approached by a startup in the student travel space after they found me through my site and further refined those skills by working with them.

 I then applied for and landed my dream internship because of those skills which has parlayed into so many more opportunities since.

 Fast forward a few years later later and I am now in a more technical role which requires additional skills.
-I have been pursuing my Masters Degree online, reimbursed by my work, and am learning new technical skills.
+I have been pursuing my Masters Degree online, reimbursed by my work, and am learning new technical skills (R, SQL, Java).
 I believe pursuing my Masters degree helped me land my latest job.

 Whether you pursue formal education or just Google stuff, learning in-demand skills will prove valuable in increasing your income.

 I don’t work in my passion and I am OK with that.
 I respect others who do but the quickest path to financial independence for me was to work in an in-demand field.